wdi-sf-march-2014/notes/Sinatra_day_2/more_sinatra.md

 * Bonus challenge: (use Sinatra docs!)
     * `GET /multiply/1/1.1` - Support floats
     * `GET /add/1/2/3` - Allow an arbitrary number of operands

+Optional: Add a menu and a form to input the values.

 -----
 ### Redirect